-- X = "Don't Care," H = Logic HIGH, L = Logic LOW, Trepresents rising edge.
-Device powers up deselected with the outputs in a tristate condition.

-- Device powers up deselected with the outputs in a tristate condition.
-"A" represents address location latched by the devices when transaction was initiated.
-A + 0, A + 1 represents the internal address sequence in the burst. "t" represents the cycle at which a Read/Write operation is started. t + 1, and t + 2 are the first, and second clock cycles respectively succeeding the "t" clock cycle.
+- 2. X = "Don't Care," H = Logic HIGH, L = Logic LOW, ↑represents rising edge.
+3. Device powers up deselected with the outputs in a tristate condition.
+4. "A" represents address location latched by the devices when transaction was initiated.
+A + 1, A + 2, and A +3 represents the address sequence in the burst. - "t" represents the cycle at which a read/write operation is started. t+1, t+2, and t+3 are the first, second and third clock cycles respectively succeeding the "t" clock cycle.
 Data inputs are registered at K and K rising edges.
 Data outputs are delivered on K and K rising edges.
-It is recommended that K = K = HIGH when clock is stopped.
+We recommend that K = K = HIGH when clock is stopped.
 This is not essential, but permits most rapid restart by overcoming transmission line charging symmetrically.
-Is based on a write cycle that was initiated in accordance with the Write Cycle Descriptions table.
-BWS0, BWS1, BWS2 and BWS2 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.